The difference between Bare Rooted and Potted Roses

-Available for shipping November to December only.
+Available for shipping: November to March only.

 Roses are grown as crops in the field and every year one crop becomes ready for sale in November.
-During the winter months roses are mostly sold in the traditional ‘bare rooted’ or ‘field grown’ way.
+During the winter months roses are mostly sold in the traditional ‘bare rooted’ or ‘field-grown’ way.

 The term bare root means a plant is supplied without soil around the roots.
 To facilitate this the rose must be in its winter dormancy when the plant is effectively asleep.

-Bare rooted roses are supplied dormant without foliage or flowers and without soil or pot.
+Bare root roses are supplied dormant without foliage or flowers and without soil or pot.
 Once being dug from our fields they are pruned and the roots are washed free of soil prior to packing and transport.
 As there is no soil or pot involved, they are cheaper to buy and transport.

 Bare rooted roses travel well and remain fresh during transit.
-However, once they arrives it is very important that the plants are removed from the packaging and the roots soaked in water for 24 hours prior to planting.
+However, once they arrive it is very important that the plants are removed from the packaging and the roots soaked in water for 24 hours prior to planting.
 This refreshes them after travel.
 The plants will always be packed in a way that keeps their roots moist which is very important and they should be planted within a week of receiving them for best results.

 Potted roses are supplied in potting mix with foliage and in some cases, blooms, depending on the variety and timing of delivery.
-They make excellent gifts and are ideal for those not willing to wait for next winter to add a rose to their garden.
+They make excellent gifts and are ideal for those not wishing to wait for next winter to add a rose to their garden.

 Potted roses can be either kept in the current pots until the following Winter, or planted out into your garden as a normal pot plant.
 Care must be taken in the re-planting of any potted rose during Summer to ensure the plant does not dry out.

 Potted roses are more expensive as the cost includes pot and potting mix as well as their care.
-Potted roses cannot be bundled together, they take up more room in transit and the weight is heavier, therefore delivery costs are also higher in comparison to bare rooted roses.
+Potted roses cannot be bundled together, they take up more room in transit and the weight is heavier, therefore delivery costs are also higher in comparison to bare-rooted roses.